Download the example workbook

 This tutorial will demonstrate how to perform a partial match VLOOKUP in Excel.

-The VLOOKUP Function is used to look up a value in the leftmost column of a range and returns the corresponding value from another column.
+The VLOOKUP Function lookups a value in the leftmost column of a range and returns a corresponding value from another column.

 To accomplish this, we combine VLOOKUP with a wildcard in a formula like so:

 =VLOOKUP("*"&<Partial Value>&"*",<lookup range>,<match column position>,0)

 The formula merges “ake” with the “*” wildcards, using the “&” symbol.
 Because the “*” wildcard is before and after the lookup text, the VLOOKUP Function will look for “ake” anywhere in the lookup range.
 Instead you could add “*” only before the text to lookup values that end in the lookup text.
 Or “*” after the lookup value for values that begin with the lookup text.

 Limitation: wildcards only work with VLOOKUP function in exact mode (0 or FALSE for the [range lookup] parameter)

 These formulas work exactly the same in Google Sheets as in Excel.